Farman III: Operational history

-One of the first examples built was bought by Roger Sommer, who only two months after learning to fly set a new French endurance record with a flight of 1 hour 50 minutes on 1 August 1909, bettering this with a flight of 2hr 27min 15sec made a week later: this would have qualified as a new world record had it been officially observed.
+One of the first examples built was bought by Roger Sommer, who only two months after learning to fly set a new French endurance record with a flight of 1 hour 50 minutes on 1 August 1909, bettering this with a flight of 2hr 27min 15sec made a week later; this would have qualified as a new world record had it been officially observed.
 Sommer later went on to manufacture aircraft himself, his first design derived from the Farman.

-Sommer's performance was easily beaten by Farman at the Grande Semaine d'Aviation held at Rheims later that month, where he won the prize for distance with a flight 180 km in just under 3 hours 5 minutes at Rheims on August 27.
+Sommer's performance was easily beaten by Henry Farman at the Grande Semaine d'Aviation held in August 1909 at Reims, where Farman won the prize for distance with a flight 180 km in just under 3 hours 5 minutes on 27 August 1909.
 Farman also won the passenger carrying prize, and came second in the altitude competition.

-Two examples took part in the aviation meeting held in Blackpool in September 1909, one flown by Farman and the second by Louis Paulhan, winning first and third prizes for distance flown and first and second prizes in the speed contest, and at the end of October 1909 Paulhan made the first exhibition flight at Brooklands in his Farman, watched by a crowd of 20,000 people.
-In early 1910 Paulhan travelled to America to take part in the Los Angeles aviation meeting, taking a Blériot XI monoplane and a Farman.
-Flying the Farman, he set an altitude record of 4126 ft on 12 January.
+Two examples took part in the aviation meeting held in Blackpool in September 1909, one flown by Henry Farman and the second by Louis Paulhan, winning first and third prizes for distance flown and first and second prizes in the speed contest.
+At the end of October 1909, Paulhan made the first exhibition flight at Brooklands in his Farman, watched by a crowd of 20,000 people.
+In January 1910, Paulhan travelled to America to take part in the 1910 Los Angeles International Air Meet, taking a Blériot XI monoplane and a Farman III.
+Flying the Farman, he set an altitude record of 4126 ft on 12 January 1910.